 A register is taken every morning, afternoon and at the start of every lesson.
 The information collected is sent to the office electronically and is used to collect attendance and punctuality figures and for our attendance officer to make first day calls.
 Students with 100% attendance are rewarded with termly attendance certificates.
-Weekly attendance figures for each form are published and each Head of House will announce these in assembly.
+Weekly attendance figures for each form are published and each Head of Year will announce these in assembly.
 Our target is to ensure the best possible attendance by all of our students so it is very important for us all to work hard to achieve this.
 We hope that parents will only allow children to stay at home when they are too ill to cope with a full day in school.

 Absence from School